 Each year, over 240 students with disabilities graduate from the three Marion County High Schools.
 The Mission Transition program identifes students who are in jeopardy of not graduating, as well as students and families who are underprepared, stressed, and/or overwhelmed with the prospect of their special needs child graduating.
 For any family, high school graduation is a milestone that can be both joyful and frightening.
 For students with special needs and their families, this transition is by far the hardest and most stressful period in their lives.
 Special needs students have often been in schools and therapies with the same providers and teachers since birth.
 When that child graduates, most of the support that family has depended on will also end.
 The routine and schedule that is so vital to these families is no more.

 The Mission Transition program allows students and families to receive the support they need both in school with structured workshops, and outside of the school environment (work experience days, training days at the DAC site) before graduation when their child is no longer in the safe and familiar environment of school.
 School personnel can refer families much earlier, even prior to the student’s junior year when it is inevitable that more extension transition services will be needed post high school.
-Mission Transition program staff work closely with teachers, aides, special services liaisons, and referred families once the program is expanded to year round.
+Earlier intervention and exposure to post-secondary opportunities is vital to a successful transition to adulthood.

 The major objectives of the Mission Transition program include: